distrinet-emu/distrinet-emu.github.io/general_environment.md

 ```

-8) You can run an experiment from your distrinet client; be sure to set correctly the user the master and the workers when you run the experiment
+8) You can run an experiment from your Distrinet client.
+Be sure to set correctly the user, the master and the workers when you run the experiment.
-The configuration file is at ~/.distrinet/conf.yml if you correctly installed distrinet in your client machine.
+The configuration file is at ~/.distrinet/conf.yml if you have installed correctly Distrinet in your client machine.
 You have to configure the "ssh" and "cluster" part.
-If you don't need aws, g5k or port forwarding you can remove the from the file.
+If you don't need aws, g5k or port forwarding you can remove it from the file.

-    1) ssh-->pub_id: you have to put your public key(the one that you created in the client host).
+    1) ssh-->pub_id: you have to put your public key(the one that you created in the client host),
-    2) ssh-->user: the user that you use to connec to with the master and the slaves (use root for this version of distrinet).
+    2) ssh-->user: the user that you use to connec to with the master and the slaves (use root for this version of distrinet),
-    3) ssh-->client_keys: the path of the private key
+    3) ssh-->client_keys: the path of the private key,
-    4) sss-->bastion: this is optional, is the default ip of your master host
+    4) sss-->bastion: this is optional, is the default ip of your master host.

-In my case I can do :
+In our case :

 ```
 ubuntu@client:~$ vim .distrinet/conf.yml